-On October 7th, from 16:00-17:15, our keynote speaker will be Prof. Dr. Shingo Kajimura.
-He will be joined by a member of our community still to be announced.
+On October 7th, from 16:00-17:15, our keynote speaker will be Prof. Dr. Shingo Kajimura of the University of California, San Francisco in the USA.
+He will be joined by Dr. Borja Martínez Téllez of the Leiden University Medical Center.

 Prof. Dr. Shingo Kajimura (University of California, San Francisco)